grnydawn/AccelInterfaces.jl/README.md

 **Jai** is a GPU and CPU programming interface for [Julia](http://julialang.org/) programmers.

 **Jai** focuses on reusing Fortran and C/C++ codes, especially for large-scale simulation applications.
 Jai does not limit its support to specific languages or programming frameworks, as long as the code can be compiled as a shared library.
-In practice, **Jai** currently supports Fortran, C/C++, Fortran OpenMP, Fortran OpenACC, C++ OpenMP, CUDA, and HIP.
+Currently, Jai supports the basic capabilities of Fortran, C/C++, Fortran OpenMP, Fortran OpenACC, C++ OpenMP, as well as HIP.

 This package is still in the early stages of development.
 Please use this package at your own risk.